PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 11:50:31
+Last updated: 2024-04-08 11:52:17
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister